soulsharp/TSD-Net/README.md

 *Figure 1: Overall architecture of TSD-Net.*

 This repo contains code for training the TSD-T(TSD-Tiny) and TSD-B(TSD-Big) variants on the CIFAR-10 Dataset.The training logic can be customized to train on other datasets and the training parameters and the model parameters can be easily modified using the config/config.yaml file.
-There is also support for model checkpointing, in order to enable it, the users need only create a checkpoints folder and two subfolders 'latest' and 'best' inside it to store the latest and the best versions of teh model, respectively during training
+There is also support for model checkpointing.
+In order to enable it, the users need only create a checkpoints folder and two subfolders 'latest' and 'best' inside it to store the latest and the best versions of the model, respectively during training.

 There is also support to auto-resume training from a checkpoint.
-You can set 'AUTO_RESUME' to True in the config.yaml file.By default, this auto-resumes training from the model inside checkpoints/latest but this can be tweaked by modifying utils.resume_checkpoint function and tools.train functions.
+You can set 'AUTO_RESUME' to True in the config.yaml file.
+By default, this auto-resumes training from the model inside checkpoints/latest but this can be tweaked by modifying utils.resume_checkpoint function and tools.train functions.

 ## Steps